KABK-HackLab/essentials/README.md

-Essentials for burhsing your teeth
+Essentials for brushing your teeth